OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 In Tab.~\ref{tab:dssm}, we further analyze the contributions of individual components within the DynamicSSM Block to the overall performance.
-As shown, the baseline model without Dconv, SSM, or Fusion (Exp.~1) achieves a HOTA of $27.61$, IDF1 of $31.21$, and OSPA of $0.8610$.
-Incorporating only the SSM and Fusion modules (Exp.~2) results in a minor decrease in HOTA, suggesting that Dconv plays a complementary role in enhancing performance.
-When using Dconv together with either SSM (Exp.~4) or Fusion (Exp.~3), the results highlight that each component contributes uniquely to the model's effectiveness, though full integration of all three modules (Exp.~5) yields the best performance with HOTA of $28.47$, IDF1 of $32.68$, and OSPA of $0.8552$.
-These observations indicate that Dconv, SSM, and Fusion work synergistically to improve tracking accuracy, with the complete DynamicSSM Block consistently outperforming all partial configurations, thus validating the design choice of integrating all components.
+As shown, the baseline model without Dconv, SSM, or Fusion (Exp.\tikz[baseline, yshift=0.6ex]{\node[draw,circle,inner sep=1.1pt, font= ] {1};}) achieves a HOTA of $27.61$, IDF1 of $31.21$, and OSPA of $0.8610$.
+Incorporating only the SSM and Fusion modules (Exp.\tikz[baseline, yshift=0.6ex]{\node[draw,circle,inner sep=1.1pt, font= ] {2};}) results in a minor decrease in HOTA, suggesting that Dconv plays a complementary role in enhancing performance.
+When using Dconv together with either SSM (Exp.\tikz[baseline, yshift=0.6ex]{\node[draw,circle,inner sep=1.1pt, font= ] {4};}) or Fusion (Exp.\tikz[baseline, yshift=0.6ex]{\node[draw,circle,inner sep=1.1pt, font= ] {3};}), the results highlight that each component contributes uniquely to the model's effectiveness, though full integration of all three modules (Exp.\tikz[baseline, yshift=0.6ex]{\node[draw,circle,inner sep=1.1pt, font= ] {5};}) yields the best performance with HOTA of $28.47$, IDF1 of $32.68$, and OSPA of $0.8552$.
+These observations indicate that Dconv, SSM, and Fusion synergize to improve tracking accuracy, with the complete DynamicSSM Block consistently outperforming all partial configurations, thus validating the design choice of integrating all components.